 It's easy to see when a closet needs to be cleaned out.
 The clothes are crammed together, the shelves are piled high and things fall on you when you open the door.

 But when was the last time you cleaned the actual closet including the floor?
 Closet floors–especially if they are carpeted–can get dusty and dirty from the outside soil brought in by shoes.
 The carpet can become a breeding ground for mold and mildew and insects like carpet beetles that then chow down on your favorite clothes.

 At least seasonally, pull everything out of closets and give the space a thorough cleaning.
 It's also the perfect time to weed out and donate all those things you don't really need and store the rest properly.

 Vacuum Cleaners and Cleaning Tools

-All mop heads, sponges and scrubbing brushes should be cleaned with hot water and a disinfectant cleaner after every use.
-Kitchen sponges can harbor and spread dangerous bacteria if not handled properly.
+All mop heads and scrubbing brushes should be cleaned with hot water and a disinfectant cleaner after every use.
+Ensure sponges dry between uses.

 07 of 07

-Silk plants can also be "dusted" with a cloth or by taking them outside and using a hair dryer set on cool to blow off the dust.
-To brighten individual stems of silk greenery or blossoms, place them in a paper bag with plenty of... table salt or baking soda.
+Preserved blooms or silk plants should also be cleaned.
+Preserved flowers like the Venus ET Fleur Eternity Roses can be lightly dusted with a microfiber or feather duster.
+Dust silk plants or take them outside and use a hairdryer set on cool to blow off the dust.
+To brighten individual stems of silk greenery or blossoms, place them in a paper bag with plenty of table salt or baking soda.
 Give the bag a good shake and much of the soil will remain in the salt or baking soda.
-Finish by dusting off any residue with a cool hair dryer before displaying.
+Finish by dusting off any residue with a cool hairdryer before displaying.